 When you’re seeking treatment, you may need to go to the hospital.
 About 1 in 5 people need medical attention after a dog bites them.
 Your treatment plan could require surgery or medicine in the future, which can mean you’ll be responsible for paying those hospital bills and expenses for continued care.
 You shouldn’t have to suffer from financial losses after a negligent owner’s dog attacks you or your child.

 You need to put your or your child’s priorities first.
 It’s not fair for you to be worrying about how you’re going to pay medical bills when the incident wasn’t your fault.
 But you should also not have to worry about another encounter with the dog or the dog biting someone else.
-That’s where our attorneys step in.
-We’ll fight to protect your rights.
+That’s where our dog bite attorney steps in.
+Our firm will fight to protect your rights.

 Illinois Dog Bite Law

 Section 16 of Illinois dog bite law states if a dog attacks or injures a person without provocation and the person was lawfully at the location, then the dog’s owner is liable for the damages.

 In Illinois, strict liability applies to dog bites, which means that you don’t have to prove the owner was negligent.
 When you’re filing your claim, you will have to prove the following criteria:

 - The person owns the dog, which can be proven if they keep a dog on their property.

 - You were legally allowed to be in the area where the accident happened.

 - You didn’t provoke the dog in any way that would make them feel scared or threatened.

 - The dog attacked you or tried to attack you and caused your injuries.